boutproject/BOUT-dev/manual/sphinx/user_docs/time_integration.rst

 The coloring algorithm exploits the sparse structure of the Jacobian to reduce the number of function evaluations needed for finite differencing.

+If the default solver stencil is too narrow for part of the physics, PETSc cell-space operators can add extra sparsity information before coloring is set up.
+Register those contributions during model setup with ``solver->addJacobianPattern(...)``.
+This is particularly useful for ``PetscCellOperator`` stencils assembled from the FCI support-operator tools in :ref:`sec-parallel-operators-petsc-fci`.
+See :ref:`sec-preconditioning` for the full solver-side behavior and current limitations.

 Jacobian coloring stencil
 ^^^^^^^^^^^^^^^^^^^^^^^^^